 How can I help my foster become more adoptable?

-By following the action plan for your specific foster, you assist the animal in meeting goals that will help it move towards becoming a well adjusted family member!
+By following directions provided by the foster coordinator, you assist the animal in meeting goals that will help it move towards becoming a well adjusted family member!
 These may include, but are not limited to, meeting health and age requirements, learning how to behave in a home, following basic commands, and increasing tolerances.
 Think of your perfect pet, and learn the pathway to getting your foster animal closer to that point.

 I don’t think I could be a foster parent, I’d become too attached.